Release workloads (test, optimize, and handoff)

 - Select Resize.

-Note that resizing production virtual machines has the potential to cause service disruptions.
+Resizing production virtual machines can cause service disruptions.
 Try to apply the correct sizing for your VMs before you promote them to production.

 - Resize a Windows VM